 Subsequently, this nomogram was validated (albeit by the same author group and unit) in this study.

-A later study by the same group undertook USS on 225 children aged 3m to 17 years presenting for echocardiography.
-The majority of patients were over five years of age.
+A later study by the same group undertook USS on 225 children aged 3 months to 17 years presenting for echocardiography.
+The majority of patients were older than 5 years.
 MSCD was identified as above, and several prediction models were developed.
 The formula put forward by the group as satisfying the inherent tradeoff between accuracy (R^2 =0.72) and utility is

 MSCD (mm)=0.4 W (kg)+20

 So, does this change my practice?
-I will admit that I don’t have any of the above formulas fixed in my head as yet.
-Spinal needles in my hospital don’t have depth markings (it would be interesting to know if these exist).
-Instead, the above information serves to help in selecting a needle, particularly in those patients somewhere between neonate and adult sized.
+I will admit that I don’t have any of the above formulas memorised as yet.
+Spinal needles at my hospital don’t have depth markings (it would be helpful to know whether these exist).
+Instead, the above information serves to help in selecting a needle, particularly in those patients somewhere between neonate and adult-sized.
 On this basis, I suspect I’m most likely to utilise formulae with weight as the single variable.

 References